XvisionAS/fieldtwin-open-libraries/profile-tools/README.md

 * `simplifyTolerance` - when `simplify` is `true`, a sequence of points that varies in horizontal/vertical distance by less than this value will be considered a straight line and removed
   * default `0.1`, minimum `0.01`
-  * setting a larger tolerance remove more points
+  * setting a larger tolerance removes more points

 ### Notes